-- Mingle With Marine Life and Animals.
-Family-friendly attractions Waikiki Aquarium and Honolulu Zoo on the east end of Waikiki are prime venues for learning about Hawaii’s indigenous species.
-Surprisingly compact, each one can be explored in one to two hours.
+- Mingle With Animals.
+Family-friendly attraction Honolulu Zoo on the east end of Waikiki is a prime venue for learning about Hawaii’s indigenous species.
+Surprisingly compact, the zoo can easily be explored in one to two hours.

 - Sign Up for a Cultural Class.
 Most shopping centers in Hawaii provide complimentary Hawaiian cultural activities (first come, first serve).
 Check the event schedule at the Royal Hawaiian Center and International Market Place to see what’s on.
 There could be a perfectly-timed lei making class waiting for your attendance.

 - Learn to Play Ukulele.
-The Ukulele Store on Waikiki Beach Walk presents Free Ukulele Lessons daily usually at 10:30am and 4:30pm (first come, first serve).
+The Ukulele Store on Waikiki Beach Walk presents Free Ukulele Lessons daily.
 Use your ‘spare time’ as an opportunity to learn to play one of Hawaii’s iconic instruments.